-An ALMA data delivery consists of the following items.
+An ALMA data delivery consists of the seven items shown in the directory tree below.
 Items 1 to 6 are delivered in one package (part (a)) which should be downloaded first.
 Item 7 (part (b)) is available for download separately and is only required if the users would like to work with the visibility data.
 Once unpacked, all data falls into a standardized directory structure: